University at a Glance

 Services and Facilities

 The Concord Campus promotes student success through a variety of services.
 These include academic advising on general education (GE) and graduation requirements, as well as administrative and instructional support services.
 Students are referred to their departments for major advising.
-Instructional support services include advanced computer laboratories, distance learning and smart classrooms, and a branch of the university's library.
+Instructional support services include advanced computer laboratories, modern smart classrooms, a branch of the university's library, and a free shuttle service between the campus and the Concord BART station.
 There is also an on-site café/bookstore and student lounge.